goodtimes-code/osc2laser/README.md

   - (-4095 to 4095, -4095 to 4095): move X and Y position of laserobject at once
 - /effect/rgb_intensity
   - 0 to 255: brightness of the RGB colors
+- /effect/scale_factor
+  - -10 to 10: scaling factor of shape (1 = no scale)

 # Roadmap
 This is what needs to be worked on.